Colorado Mineral Society Patch

 Visitors and kids are welcome

+The meeting starts at 7:00pm at St. Paul’s Episcopal Church, 9200 W 10th Ave, Lakewood, CO 80215 (10th and Garrison).
+Mark Jacobson will be the guest speaker (see abstract below).
 There will be a raffle of 6 nice specimens at 8:30pm with $1 tickets (cash only) that benefit the CMS education program.
-We will also have a rock sale starting at 7:00pm with donated specimens (cash, check, or credit card accepted).
-Visitors and guests are welcome to attend the CMS meetings and presentations.
+We will also have a rock sale with donated specimens, gems, and faceting material that was donated to the club (cash, check, or credit card accepted).
+Visitors and guests are welcome to attend the meeting and presentation.

 To attend field trips and join the Colorado Mineral Society